Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we carried out a series of numerical experiments to demonstrate the performance of the TL1 thresholding algorithms: semi-adaptive TL1IT-s2 and adaptive TL1IT-s3.
-All the experiments here are conducted by applying our two algorithms to sparse signal recovery in compressed sensing.
-Two classes of randomly generated sensing matrices are used to compare our algorithms with the state-of-the-art iterative thresholding solvers: \textbf{Hard-thresholding} \cite{hard-sparsify-blumensath2012accelerated}, \textbf{Half-thresholding} \cite{xian-half}.
+In this section, we carried out a series of numerical experiments to demonstrate the performance of the TL1 thresholding algorithm: semi-adaptive TL1IT-s1.
+All the experiments here are conducted by applying our algorithm to sparse signal recovery in compressed sensing.
+Two classes of randomly generated sensing matrices are used to compare our algorithms with the state-of-the-art iterative non-convex thresholding solvers: \textbf{Hard-thresholding} \cite{hard-sparsify-blumensath2012accelerated}, \textbf{Half-thresholding} \cite{xian-half}.
+Here all these thresholding algorithms need a sparsity estimation to accelerate convergence.
+Also the Hard Thresholding algorithm (AIHT) in \cite{hard-sparsify-blumensath2012accelerated} has an additional double over-relaxation step for significant speedup in convergence.
+In the following run time comparison of the three algorithms, AIHT is clearly the most efficient under the uncorrelated Gaussian sensing matrix.

+We also tested on the adaptive scheme: TL1IT-s2.
+However, its performance is always no better than TL1IT-s1, and so its results are not shown here.
+We suggest to use TL1IT-s1 first in CS applications.
+That TL1IT-s2 is not as competitive as TL1IT-s1 may be attributed to its limited thresholding scheme.
+Utilizing double thresholding schemes is helpful for TL1IT.
+We noticed in our computations that at the beginning of iterations, the $\lambda_n$'s cross the critical value $\frac{a^2}{2(a+1)\mu}$ frequently.
+Later on, they tend to stay on one side, depending on the sensing matrix $A$.
+However, the sub-critical threshold is used for all $A$'s in TL1IT-s2.

 Here we compare only the non-convex iterative thresholding methods, and did not include the soft-thresholding algorithm.
-The two classes of random matrices are: \begin{itemize} \item[1)] Gaussian matrix. \item[2)] Over-sampled discrete cosine transform (DCT) matrix with factor $F$. \end{itemize}
+The two classes of random matrices are: \begin{itemize} \item[1)] Gaussian matrices. \item[2)] Over-sampled discrete cosine transform (DCT) matrices with factor $F$. \end{itemize}

 All our tests were performed on a $Lenovo$ desktop: 16 GB of RAM and Intel Core processor $i7-4770$ with CPU at $3.40GHz \times 8 $ under 64-bit Ubuntu system.